-During the 1950s the company used another name, American Woodworking Machinery Co., for marketing, presumably do de-emphasize their sawmill roots.
+During the 1950s the company used another name, American Woodworking Machinery Co., for marketing, presumably to de-emphasize their sawmill roots.
 This name should not be confused with the earlier, and larger, American

 Wood Working Machinery Co.
 The former name is associated with Hackettstown, NJ, and was used in the 1950s and possibly the early 1960s.
 The latter name is associated with Rochester, NY and Williamsport, PA (among others), and was active between 1897 and 1925.

-Over the years, quite a few brand names were used by American Saw Mill: Champion, Climax, Clipper, Hercules, Ideal, Jewel, Lightning, Monarch, Perfection, and Royal.
+Over the years, quite a few brand names were used by American Saw Mill: Champion, Climax, Clipper, Hercules, Ideal, Jewel, Lightning, Monarch, Perfection, Royal and Triumph.
 When the company ceased operations, the Monarch Uni-Point radial arm saw product was purchased by Northfield Foundry & Machine Co., and is

 still available.
 The Monarch 8" bench jointer was sold to American Machine & Foundry Co.
 (AMF), and was sold under the DeWalt label for a brief period.
 Tooling for the other machines ended up in the Hackettstown landfill.

 - The earliest catalog we've seen so far is from 1908.
 That catalog shows a lot of sawmill-related machinery, but 1923 and subsequent catalogs show only standard woodworking machines: tablesaws, jointers, planers, etc. Wendel's book (see below) shows ads from as late as the 1950s for their sawmills, however.
 It is likely that from 1923 onwards they had separate catalogs for the sawmill machinery versus their general shop machinery.